 Baby nutrition for a healthy future

-Providing a variety of wholesome, nutritious weaning foods will fuel your baby’s learning and development into toddlerhood and support their health throughout life.
+Providing a variety of wholesome, nutritious weaning foods will fuel your baby’s learning and development into toddlerhood and support their health throughout life12.

 Making the most of the nutrients in fresh foods

 Certain foods are easy to mash or purée when raw: bananas, avocados and mango are nutrient-rich examples.
-Others need to be cooked before puréeing, and the best ways to prepare them to preserve their vitamin content are to steam or microwave them.
-If you choose to boil them, use a small amount of water and boil until just soft enough to mash or purée.
-Offering a rainbow of colours will help to ensure your baby receives a wide range of vitamins and minerals.
+Others need to be cooked before puréeing, and the best ways to prepare them to preserve their vitamin content varies between vegetables, for example steaming is best for broccoli13.
+Offering a rainbow of colours will help to ensure your baby receives a wide range of vitamins and minerals14.
 Read more about making baby food.

 Essential nutrients for your baby’s development